tu-studio/hpc-cluster-ml-workflow/docs/SETUP.md

 ### Automated Image Builds with GitHub Actions

-- After testing your initial Docker image locally, use the GitHub Actions workflow for automatic builds.
+After testing your initial Docker image locally, use the GitHub Actions workflow for automatic builds:
 - Make sure your dependency versions are fixed in requirements.txt.
 - Push your changes to GitHub and the provided workflow [docker_image.yml](../.github/workflows/docker_image.yml) builds the Docker image and pushes it to your configured Docker registry.
 - It is triggered whenever the [Dockerfile](../Dockerfile), the [requirements.txt](../requirements.txt) or the workflow itself is modified.